 In 2009 I attended the Cortiva Institute in Watertown and received an education in better use of my techniques and alternative modalities.
 Sports massage has always been my focus.
 I can explain what I am doing and why during sessions.
 I offer some advice on stretching, training and nutrition, and I’m told I’m fairly humorous.
 Since graduating, I have worked with athletes from many disciplines.
 Each sport involves specific muscle groups and require specific treatments.
 I will help determine your best options for keeping your body much more in tune with your exercising needs.
 Range of motion will be greatly increased with one treatment.

 I keep updated on new massage and training techniques.
 I also keep abreast of the newest studies by collegiate athletic training directors from universities around the world.
-My longest standing client is a stone mason who has had every injury and pain in the proverbial book.

 Therapeutic massage has been around since before recorded time.
 The benefits have been uncovered slowly, and by many cultures around the world.
 Pain may be a part of life but in many cases, massage therapy can provide relief, sometimes permanent relief from pain.
 Before having surgery, I suggest you consult a qualified LCMT.
 I have ended carpal tunnel for many people, rotator cuff issues for others.
 Plantar fasciitis doesn’t have to keep you down either and you can stop it from ever bothering you again.
 Please give therapy a chance before believing you couldn’t let a man massage you or that it wouldn’t work for you or even worse, committing to surgery.